everscale-org/docs/src/Standard/TIP-2/core-description.md

 When a User wishes to register it is calling a Certificate Issuance method in Root, sending a Certificate Data (for example an alphanumeric string of a certificate body).

-Root is taking its Public Key and a Code of Certificate smart contract, inserts a Certificate Data sent by a User, calculates the address of Certificate and checks if the address already has a Certificate or any other Code deployed by sending a bounced true message calling “getData” method.
+Root is taking its Public Key and a Code of Certificate smart contract, inserts a Certificate Data sent by a User, calculates the address of Certificate and checks if the address already has a Certificate or any other Code deployed by sending a bounced true message calling `getData` method.

 If a contract exists it means that a Certificate with the same Certificate Data already exists.
 The contract then can return a registration information to the Root which will return it to a User.
 If a contract does not exist the message will bounce to the Root smart contract which will mean the Certificate can be registered.